jmiskovic/arbo/README.md

 # Arbo
 ## What?

-Arbo is real-time interactive 2D graphics engine based on SDF and ray tracing.
+Arbo is work-in-progress real-time interactive 2D graphics engine based on SDF and ray tracing.
 Scene is composed from interactive reusable parts, defined as mathematical transformations over just two primitives.

 Still in early experimental phase.
 Development is done on Linux & Android using the LÖVE framework for Lua.

+**The development is discontinued for now**, as I focus on other projects.

 ## Why?

-This tool grew out of frustrations with current digital art techniques.
+This project is experiment in creating a new technique for interactive art.

 Pixel art is tedious to make at high resolution and it looks blocky at low resolution.
 Mixing low and high resolution assets looks horrible.
 It's also completely static; animation is done by switching between static images.